ngx-lottie/ngx-lottie/README.md

 });
 ```

 I made such a design decision because animation items can emit hundreds and thousands of events every second.
 The `lottie-web` emits some events asynchronously by wrapping them into `setTimeout` internally.
-If thousands of events occur during a single second, then Angular will run change detection a thousand times, drastically decreasing performance.
+Suppose thousands of events occur during a single second.
+In that case, Angular will run change detection a thousand times, drastically decreasing performance.

 Therefore, event handlers will be called outside of the Angular zone: